Andy Hamill (double bass, bass guitar, chromatic harmonica and Producer)

 Tom Gordon (drums and percussion)

-As well as being the regular drummer with the BBC Big Band, Tom has worked with the likes of film composer Lalo Schifrin, jazz stars Jon Faddis, Joe Lovano and James Morrison, BBC Concert Orchestra, The Royal Philharmonic Orchestra, The Philharmonia Orchestra, The Woody Herman Orchestra, Larry Adler, Claire Sweeney, Lesley Garrett, Jamie Cullum and Darius.
+As well as being the regular drummer with the BBC Big Band & an occasional guest drummer with the WDR Big band, Tom has worked with the likes of film composer Lalo Schifrin, jazz stars Jon Faddis, Joe Lovano and James Morrison, BBC Concert Orchestra, The Royal Philharmonic Orchestra, The Philharmonia Orchestra, The Woody Herman Orchestra, Larry Adler, Claire Sweeney, Lesley Garrett, Jamie Cullum and Darius.
 He also played on many West End shows including Fosse, Witches of Eastwick, Our House and Mary Poppins.
 Tom also played on the Elton John Track “The Heart Of Every Girl” for the film Mona Lisa Smile.

 Chris Bowden (saxophone on ‘The Demos’ and string arrangements on ‘June Babies’).

 Chris’ debut album ‘Time Capsule’ topped the HMV charts, and his albums continue to receive the highest critical acclaim.
-He also plays with The Herbaliser and 4 Hero.
+He also played with The Herbaliser and 4 Hero.

 Julian Ferraretto (violin, viola, chin cello, mandolin, musical saw and string arrangements on ‘June Babies’, ‘Orange Roses’, Country Girl’ and ‘Other People’s Songs’)